-New York - as with all U.S. states - must be concerned not only with international trade exposure, as contemplated by the U.S., EU, Australian, and Canadian definitions, but also with interstate trade exposure to leakage.
+New York - as with all U.S. states - must be concerned not only with international trade exposure, as contemplated by the U.S., European Union, Australian, and Canadian definitions, but also with interstate trade exposure to leakage.
 The barriers to moving across state lines are much lower than those involved with moving across international borders.
-The California Cap-and-Trade program accounts for domestic competition by setting the thresholds for classifying sectors as emissions intensive somewhat lower than what would be used in a national program.
+California's cap-and-trade program accounts for domestic competition by setting the thresholds for classifying sectors as emissions intensive somewhat lower than what would be used in a national program.
 Similarly, New York State should consider whether any industries that appear less trade-intensive based on international commerce may still be "TE" as it relates to the risk of interstate leakage.